Tyler9937/Fish-Market-Data-App/README.md

 **The Dataset**

 The dataset includes seven features containing categorical and numerical data on fish species, weight, and five length measurements.
 The dataset was created by Aung Pyae and is hosted on the website [kaggle.com](https://www.kaggle.com/aungpyaeap/fish-market).
-The dataset is optimal for regression modeling as there is strong correlation between fish length and fish weight.
-During linear regression analysis the “Weight” feature is used as the target feature.
+The dataset is optimal for regression modeling as there is a strong correlation between fish length and fish weight.
+During linear regression analysis, the “Weight” feature is used as the target feature.

 **Features**